0atman/noboilerplate/scripts/38-autism.md

 notes:

-Some of the symptoms of Autism, such as hyperfocus on restricted interests and lack of social aptitude, can have benefits.
+Some of the symptoms of Autism, such as hyperfocus on restricted interests and lack of social aptitude, can be beneficial.
 Sometimes these traits cause such apparent genius in people that the person is portrayed in film by Benedict Cumberbatch.

 ---